flaming-cl/flaming-cl.github.io/source/_posts/closure_stories.md

 ---
-title: Unraveling the Mystery Behind Closure in Stories
+title: Unraveling the Mystery Behind Closure with Stories
 date: 2023-03-02 20:30:37
 tags:
 ---

 Before I explain the concept of closure, let me share a story with you.

 The word "closure" evokes a tender memory of my visit to Manchester in 2016.